AI Automation/Professional Services

 The best voice AI solution is a custom agent that calls candidates to schedule interviews.
 It uses a conversational model to handle Q&A and writes notes back to your ATS.

 These systems work best for high-volume roles where manual follow-up is a bottleneck.
-The complexity depends on the number of roles and how many questions the agent must answer.
-A single-role screener is a quick build, while a multi-role agent that discusses benefits requires more logic.
+The complexity of such a solution depends on the number of roles and how many questions the agent must answer.
+A single-role screener represents a quicker initial build, while a multi-role agent that discusses benefits requires more extensive logic and fine-tuning.
+Syntora designs and engineers these custom systems to address specific operational needs and integrate with existing recruiting workflows.

 What Problem Does This Solve?